Newspaper Page Text

 outlying sections and in many of

-‘the crowded quarters of Memphis
+the crowded quarters of Memphis

-escdped the attention of t h e
+escaped the attention o f t Ii e

-thomicide bureau.
+homicide bureau.
 Thousands of

-Negroes arc huddled together in
+Negroes are huddled together in

 apartments that face alleys and un